 * Anthropology, the biblical study of man.
 Then,

 * Hamartiology, the study of sin.
+Included as part of Anthropology.
 This study follows logically after the study of Satan, demons, and man or mankind, creation's first and only sinners.
 Then,

 * Soteriology, the study of Salvation (from sin and its consequences) through the ages.
 Then the two elect peoples of God: